stat545ubc-2021/collaborative-group6/TEAMWORK.md

 - **Github Issues**: Major discussions regarding the project that deserve some permanence and reference, including but not limited to:

+  1. Self Introduction (See Issues #1, #2, #5 and #6)

-  1. Troubleshooting of problems regarding project milestones
+  3. Troubleshooting of problems regarding project milestones

   2. Ideas and suggestions of the project files